-Over the last 6 weeks or more I have been busy with a commission of Ben Nevis from Clunes Bay, in oils.
+My last commission was of the favourite view of Ben Nevis from Clunes Bay, in oils.
 I used the Winsor and Newton Alkyd quick drying oils.

 My first step was to sketch out the landscape on the canvas using a grid system, as the canvas was 160cm x 100cm.
 Next job was to block in the mountains and land using acrylic paints as they dry quickly.
 After a couple of coats, then I moved on to the sky using the oils, I blended using a large sky flow brush, this achieved a soft edged sky with hints of morning light.
 A couple of coats and then I was happy with the texture.